 Mike Mattesi has a fantastic take on capturing a dynamic line and form in his work and great notes to accompany his examples.
 The book is well worth owning!
 I’m just missing the middle child in his main trilogy myself.
 Force: Dynamic Life Drawing for Animators, and Force: Animal Drawing: Animal locomotion and design concepts for animators are currently being read […]

 Pattern & Rendering exercises.
-Go here for – Form Exercises! – 3D Forms/Lighting – A Glossary of Lines! – Perspective Exercises – Brush Exercises – Waves!
+Go here for General Line Control – Form Exercises! – 3D Forms/Lighting – A Glossary of Lines! – Perspective Exercises – Brush Exercises – Waves!
 Now the first ABCs of drawing exercises is… Hatching.
-Hatches are line made to shade, render texture and form, generally trying to achieve tonal range with line. fill in a row of boxes, or […]
+Hatches are line made to shade, render texture and form, generally trying to achieve tonal range with line. fill in a row […]

 The chalk trails of Peter Han.
 A talented designer who teaches for CG Master Academy in New Westminster BC.
 He gives good demos containing many compatible ideas with our class’s approach to drawing. watch, think, try his methods.
 Many of these exercises are the same as those i’ll be teaching.